callum-oakley/jsq/README.md

 syntax of jq, and you already know JavaScript, you might find jfn easier to use.
 To see how jfn compares to jq, check out the [translated jq tutorial][].

+## Built-in functions

+As well as the usual built-in functions provided by the engine, the following are available:

+- `YAML.parse` – like `JSON.parse` but for YAML
+- `YAML.stringify` – like `JSON.stringify` but for YAML
+- `TOML.parse` – like `JSON.parse` but for TOML
+- `TOML.stringify` – like `JSON.stringify` but for TOML

 ## Install

 With [brew][]: